airbnb/swift/README.md

 ## File Organization

 - <a id='alphabetize-and-deduplicate-imports'></a>(<a href='#alphabetize-and-deduplicate-imports'>link</a>) **Alphabetize and deduplicate module imports within a file.** Place all imports at the top of the file below the header comments.
 Add a single empty line before the first import and after the last import.
-Sort `@testable import` statements after the regular imports, followed by `@_spi` imports.
+Sort imports with attributes like `@testable` and `@_spi` last, alphabetized by the attribute name.

   <details>